• Skip to primary navigation

 A plate of pesto salmon and vegetables with a text title overlay.

-This Baked Pesto Salmon recipe is an easy weeknight meal that is nutritious, bursting with flavour and easy to adapt.
+This baked Pesto Salmon recipe is an easy weeknight meal that is nutritious, bursting with flavour and easy to adapt.
 Flaky salmon fillets topped with an incredible red pesto (although any pesto works) and served with crispy potatoes, asparagus and broccoli.

 A plate of smothered salmon, asparagus, broccoli and potateos.

 We are always looking for new ways to eat salmon, and to use up leftover pesto, so this is the perfect combination.
 A light and fresh dish, that feels comforting at the same time.
-Just a few ingredients, easy to adapt and you have yourself a protein packed meal with plenty of flavour.

 Jump to: